 Existing Gambling in Texas

 The act of gambling is not per se illegal in itself in Texas.
-Residents of the state wager on DFS and through offshore casinos, and no enforcement actions have been taken against them.
+Residents of the state wager on DFS and through offshore casinos and no enforcement actions have been taken against them.
 There is nothing that prohibits these activities.
-Offering gambling as an operator, however, is illegal in Texas and the restrictions are extensive.
-However, these restrictions are not necessarily clear and they are inconsistently enforced.
-There is enough gray area in Texas gambling laws that creates some uncertainty for operators to devise new types of gaming that may not necessary be illegal.
+Offering gambling as an operator, however, is illegal in Texas, and the restrictions are extensive.
+However, these restrictions are not necessarily clear, and they are inconsistently enforced.
+There is enough gray area in Texas gambling laws that creates some uncertainty for operators to devise new types of gaming that may not necessarily be illegal.

 Prospects for Gaming Expansion

 In addition, there are no efforts underway in Texas that would legalize sports betting.
 Numerous pari mutual venues have expressed an interest in accepting sports wagers if they were to be legalized.
 Numerous gambling legalization bills have been introduced in the past, but they have never received a vote in the Texas Legislature.
 Instead, they have been sent to committee where the bills have died.
 Even in the event that the bills cleared the legislature, they would likely face a veto from the Texas Governor who maintains his opposition to gambling.

 Even legislation that would have legalized and regulated daily fantasy sports in Texas never made it out committee and languished after it was introduced.
 DraftKings & FanDuel do not operate their daily fantasy product in Texas.
 At this point, Texans are left to hope that demographic changes in the state could ultimately change the political calculus in a way that would permit online and expanded gaming in the state because the current leadership is intractably opposed.
 Other neighboring states such as Oklahoma, New Mexico, and Louisiana have expanded gaming regardless of the political bent of those that control the levers of power in the states.